fengjinlong/npmpacket/packet1/readme.md

 2.使用

-    a import debounce from 'debounce'
+    a import debounce from 'debouncefun'

     b debounce(fun,time)